grafbase/grafbase/README.md

 </p>

 <p align="center">
-  Connect APIs, databases and microservices and deploy a GraphQL API to production in minutes
+  Compose all your data sources into a unified graph.
+At the edge close to your users or on premise in your infrastructure.
 </p>